Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 There are also community-maintained libraries that support more serialization formats, such as [YAML](https://yaml.org/) or [Apache Avro](https://avro.apache.org/).

-You can find out more about experimental serialization formats in [Alternative and custom serialization formats](alternative-serialization-formats.md).
+You can find out more about experimental serialization formats in [Alternative and custom formats](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/formats.md).

 ## Supported serialization types